material-motion/material-motion/community/communication.md

 # Communication

+## Announcements

+To receive announcements by email, subscribe to our announcement mailing list: [material-motion-announce@googlegroups.com](https://groups.google.com/forum/#!forum/material-motion-announce)

+## Roadmap planning + general discussion

 We hang out on Discord.
 Visit https://discord.gg/AJbyYDf to join the server.

+Our team is distributed, so we use Discord to plan our roadmaps and for daily standups.

+## Code

 All of our work lives in the [material-motion](https://github.com/material-motion) organization on GitHub.

+## Long-form discussions

 For long-form discussion, please use the mailing list: [material-motion@googlegroups.com](https://groups.google.com/forum/#!forum/material-motion)

-To receive announcements by email, subscribe to our announcement mailing list: [material-motion-announce@googlegroups.com](https://groups.google.com/forum/#!forum/material-motion-announce)
+## Code of conduct concerns

 Code of conduct concerns (emails visible only to core contributors): material-motion-coc@googlegroups.com

+## Twitter

 Our twitter handle: [@material_motion](http://twitter.com/material_motion)